Read flow logs

 Read the block blob

 variable to retrieve the data.
-In this example we iterate through the blocklist, read the bytes from each block and story them in an array.
+In the following example, we iterate through the blocklist to read the bytes from each block and store them in an array.
 Use the DownloadRangeToByteArray method to retrieve the data.

 function Get-NSGFlowLogReadBlock {